dog4ik/WelbeX-test/README.md

 ### Response

 - `204 No Content` on success.
-- `400 Bad Request` if both message and media parameters are missing, or if the post is not found.
+- `400 Bad Request` if both message and media parameters are missing, media URL is invalid, or if the post is not found.
 - `500 Internal Server Error` if an error occurs on the server.

 ## DELETE /posts/delete